amirmasoudabdol/Bilbo/docs/examples/esther_first_year.md

 #### Hacking Strategy

-We can configure our hacking strategy as follow.
+We can configure our hacking strategy as follows.
 Notice the repetition of [decision and selection policies](/decision-strategies.md#decision-selection-routine) at highlighted lines.
 This configuration mimics the behavior of
 "peeking at minimum *p*-value after each step".
 After addition of ⅓ ⨉ N, the Researcher selects the outcome with minimum *p*-value, and if the _selected outcome_ is significant, she stops and reports the outcome, if not, she continues adding another batch of observations, and repeat this process at most 3 times.